aspose-slides/Aspose.Slides-Documentation/pythonnet/getting-started/product-overview/_index.md

 ## **Product Description**
-Aspose.Slides for Python via .NET is a Microsoft PowerPoint® management API that enables .NET applications to read and write PowerPoint® documents without using Microsoft PowerPoint®.
+Aspose.Slides for Python via .NET is a cross-platform class library that enables your applications to perform a wide variety of document processing tasks without using Microsoft PowerPoint®.

 ### Why You Should Use Aspose.Slides for Python via .NET